any-docs/css/content/guides/box_alignment/in_block_abspos_tables/index.md

 ## align-content and justify-content

-The {{cssxref("justify-content")}} property does not apply to block containers or table cells.
+The `justify-content` property does not apply to block containers or table cells.

-The {{cssxref("align-content")}} property applies to the block axis in order to align the contents of the box within its container.
+The `align-content` property applies to the block axis in order to align the contents of the box within its container.
 If a content distribution method such as `space-between`, `space-around` or `space-evenly` is requested then the fallback alignment will be used, as the content is treated as a single [alignment subject](/en-US/docs/Glossary/Alignment_Subject).

 ## justify-self

-The {{cssxref("justify-self")}} property is used to align an item inside its containing block on the inline axis.
+The `justify-self` property is used to align an item inside its containing block on the inline axis.

 This property does not apply to floated elements or table cells.

 ## align-self

-The {{cssxref("align-self")}} property does not apply to block-level boxes (including floats), because there is more than one item in the block axis.
+The `align-self` property does not apply to block-level boxes (including floats), because there is more than one item in the block axis.
 It also does not apply to table cells.

 ### Absolutely positioned elements